-The Organization is a tax-exempt organization as described in Section 501(c)(3) of the Internal Revenue Code (the "Code") and is exempt from federal income tax on related income pursuant to Section 501(a) of the Code.
-The Organization is also exempt from state income tax on related income.
+The Organization is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (the "Code").
+In addition, the Organization qualifies for the charitable contribution deduction under Section 170(b)(1)(A) and has been classified as an organization other than private foundations under Section 509(a)(2) of the Code.
+The Organization is also exempt from state income taxes on related income.